zentuit/soomla-ios-core/README.md

     [StoreInventory buyItemWithItemId:@"[itemId]"]
 ```

-iOS-store
+ios-store
 ---

+*SOOMLA's Store Module for iOS*

+**June 20th, 2014**: v3.4.0 presents support for "Soomla Core" (which separates some objects common to ALL SOOMLA's modules).
+It also removed the usage of SOOM_SEC.
+[Getting Started](https://github.com/soomla/ios-store#getting-started) has changed! see [CHANGELOG](changelog.md).

-**March 31st, 2014:** StoreController will **automatically try to fetch prices** for PurchasableItems that has a purchase type of PurchaseWithMarket.
+**March 31st, 2014:** SoomlaStore will **automatically try to fetch prices** for PurchasableItems that has a purchase type of PurchaseWithMarket.
 The product ids that'll be found in the App Store will update the associated 'AppStoreItem' in special fields: appStorePrice, appStoreLocale, appStoreTitle, appStoreDescription.

 **September 29th, 2013:** Server Side Verification is now implemented into ios-store.
 The server is a complimentary server provided by [SOOMLA](http://soom.la) to help you get your in-game purchases a bit more secured.
 This feature is not enabled by default.
 In order to enable Server Side verification go to StoreConfig.m and set  **VERIFY_PURCHASES = YES**.